-Fairy rings show up in lawns during spring and summer months.
+Fairy rings show up in lawns during the spring and summer months.
 They appear as dark green or brown circular bands ranging in size from a few inches to fifty feet.
 The fairy ring fungus grows outward a few inches to several feet a year.
 Mushrooms can then develop in a circle outside of the rings during spring and fall after periods of heavy rain.

-Centuries ago people thought that the mushrooms appeared where fairies had danced the night before – hence the name fairy ring.
+Centuries ago, people thought that the mushrooms appeared where fairies had danced the night before – hence the name fairy ring.
 Other folklore tells us that these bizarre formations are the work of supernatural beings or portals to other worlds.